10 Ways You Can Save And ReUse Waste Water From Your RO Water filter

 It is assumed that twice the drinking water in any family is being used to clean and mop floors.
 You can use the waste water for this purpose in your houses and your workplaces also.

 But don’t forget to mix the rejected RO water with some fresh water because first of all, the soaps, detergents and acids will not mix properly in hard RO water and on the other hand plain RO waste water will leave salt particles and other mineral particles on the floor.

 This is the best and easy way to use RO waste water.
-Flushing toilets needs lot of water.
-An Ultra Low Flush toilet flushes at approximately maximum of 1.6 gallons -6 litres per flush.
+Flushing toilets need a lot of water.
+An Ultra-Low Flush toilet flushes at approximately maximum of 1.6 gallons -6 litres per flush.

 You can only use this water for rinsing the utensils and not for scrubbing.
 The salt environment will clean the utensils from all food and oily acidic particles.

-It is another best use of this water is to wash clothes because RO water is perfect with all the needed salt contents to take dirt away.
-In fact most of detergents made for washing clothes are rich in the salts especially sodium salts and other chemicals which are already available in RO water,
+It is another best use of this water is to wash clothes because RO water is perfect with all the needed salt contents to take the dirt away.
+In fact, most of the detergents made for washing clothes are rich in salts especially sodium salts and other chemicals which are already available in RO water.

 You can use this water for laundry.
 But you should avoid washing delicate fabrics as they may not react well with the TDS content and other metallic materials present in this water.

 Also Read: Types Of Water

 6. Use RO Waste Water To Clean Sewage Pipes